Xtraball/SiberianCMS-Doc/docs/module.md

 # Modules

-Here you'll find everything needed to start developing your first module, from the structure to the update routine & packaging.
+Here you'll find everything needed to start developing your first module, from structure to update routine & packaging.

+## What is a module ?

+Modules are the core of SiberianCMS, they run frontend, backend, features & even more.

+A module can be a single front page with new features or settings, or a complete feature for SiberianCMS to be used in your Mobile apps and managed in your App editor.

 ## Structure